-So simple, so delicious: Simply toss apple slices with cornstarch and sugar, then sprinkle with the topping from this week’s box.
+To craft this signature dessert, simply toss apple slices with cornstarch and sugar, then sprinkle with the topping from this week’s box.

-4 cups peeled and sliced WineCrisp apples
+4 cups peeled and sliced Pippin apples

 ½ cup sugar